-The Chuckster, Sir Charles, The Round Mound of Rebound, Bread Truck, Love Boat, Food World, The Crisco Kid, Wide Load from Leeds, Ton of Fun, the Goodtime Blimp…Charles Barkley had many nicknames throughout his amazing 15 year NBA career, and he deserved every one of them.
+The Chuckster, Sir Charles, The Round Mound of Rebound, Bread Truck, Love Boat, Food World, The Crisco Kid, Wide Load from Leeds, Ton of Fun, the Goodtime Blimp…Charles Barkley had many nicknames throughout his amazing 15-year NBA career, and he deserved every one of them.
 Charles was one of the coolest and most disruptive players of his generation, and Charles Barkley shoes were equally amazing.

 On average, Charles measured in at 6’6” and 252 lbs, which at first glance, almost doesn’t make sense.
 It almost looks as if whoever wrote down the stats mixed up a guard and a center and never bothered to check it.
 Barkley was built like a cannonball and played like one too.
 He was a mix of 80% brute force and 20% finesse.

 Charles played his college ball at Auburn, a college better-known for its football program.
 He quickly became one of the most popular players in the nation with his brutal, gravity-defying style of play.
 Charles was chubby at this point of his career but he was still able to gobble up rebounds at an incredible rate and physically dominate anyone on the court.

 During his time at Auburn, Charles Barkley’s shoes were the Converse All Star Pros, which, honestly, makes his style of play all the more impressive.
 He averaged 14.1 points, 9.6 boards and 1.6 assists per game over three years and was named the SEC player of the year in 1984.
 At this point, he was ready to make the jump to the NBA.

 Barkley was drafted with the 5th overall pick by the Philadelphia 76ers in the 1984 NBA Draft, the same draft that brought Michael Jordan into the spotlight.